MIDWEST - STORM CHASING and more!

 May 17-21 2013

-We left off near Newkirk, OK.
+We left off near Newkirk, Okla.
 This is east on East River Road.
 A bright neon sign for a Kaw Nation casino contrasts with the darkening sky.

 East River Road crosses the Arkansas River.

 Continue long enough and the road trails off into unpaved greatishness.